edap/edap.github.com/_posts/2015-05-15-noise-studies.md

 Some screenshots taken while working with Perlin noise in OpenFramework.
 Code available at this [github repo](https://github.com/edap/noise_landscape_example).

-If you are interested in more advanced material, have a look at the [workshop](https://github.com/andreasmuller/NoiseWorkshop) that Andreas Mueller had at the Resonance Festival.
+If you are interested in more advanced material, have a look at the [workshop](https://github.com/andreasmuller/NoiseWorkshop) that Andreas Mueller had at the Resonate Festival.

 ![noise1](/assets/media/1.png)
 ![noise1](/assets/media/2.png)